ElGonan/carssification_AI/README.md

 The increasing number of vehicles, associated with the introduction of Chinese vehicles in our country comes with a series of benefits and downsides, one of the downsides is the increasing number of car parts being damaged, due to accidents or errors in the dealerships.
-This problem impacts many lines of service, incluiding dealerships and work shops.
-In order to detect which parts are damaged, first is necesasry to be able to detect these parts automatically[[1](https://doi.org/10.1155/2023/6460639)] To contribute to this challenge, this project will focus on developing an image classification model capable of recognizing and categorizing vehicle parts from images.
+This problem impacts many lines of service, including dealerships and work shops.
+In order to detect which parts are damaged, first is necessary to be able to detect these parts automatically[[1](https://doi.org/10.1155/2023/6460639)] To contribute to this challenge, this project will focus on developing an image classification model capable of recognizing and categorizing vehicle parts from images.